 Hindsight Bias

-- Definition: A cognitive bias where people perceive past events as having been more predictable than they actually were.
+- Definition: A cognitive bias where people perceive past events as having been more predictable than they were.

 - Key Features: